NeuralDMD: Interpretable Neural Representation of Dynamics from Sparse and Noisy Measurements: Fourier Frequency Coverage Pattern

-The main text relied on the sparse visibility coverage of the proposed \ngeht array.
-In the previous sections, we repeated the experiments with an expanded configuration—\ngehtp—that augments \ngeht with additional stations, allowing us to assess how denser baseline coverage enhances our ability to recover source dynamics. \autoref{tab: selected_stations_ngeht} and \autoref{tab: stations_ngehtp} show the stations used in \ngeht and \ngehtp array coverages used in the main text, respectively, along with their Cartesian coordinates with the center of Earth as the origin.
-Note that the addition of only a few more stations to \ngehtp leads to much higher quality reconstructions with \neuralDMD.
+The main text relied on the sparse visibility coverage of the \ehtobs array.
+In the previous sections, we repeated the experiments with an expanded configuration, namely \ngeht, and \ngehtp which augments \ngeht with additional stations, allowing us to assess how denser baseline coverage enhances our ability to recover source dynamics.
+Table~\ref{tab:selected_stations_all} shows the stations used in \ehtobs, \ngeht, and \ngehtp array coverages used in the main text and here in Supp., respectively, along with their Cartesian coordinates with the center of Earth as the origin.
+Note that the addition of only a few more stations, as showcased in \ngeht and even more prominently \ngehtp, leads to much higher quality reconstructions with \neuralDMD.
+The Fourier sampling pattern for all three cases are shown in Fig.~\ref{fig: coverage arrays}.